Skip to Main Content

 Ebooks

 Provides full-text access to major works in American, European and Middle Eastern history.
-Topics covered include many aspects of history, plus archaeology, area studies, art, folklore, literature, music, philosophy, political science, religion, and women's studies.
-Records for these books are in Omni.
+Topics covered include many aspects of history plus archaeology, area studies, art, folklore, literature, music, philosophy, political science, religion, and women's studies.
+Records for these books should be in Omni.

 Historical reference compendium allows access to the texts of the Cambridge Histories series.
 Search or browse by topic.
 Relevant for undergraduates, graduates, lecturers and researchers.